franciskafieh/obsidian-list-modified/.github/ISSUE_TEMPLATE/bug_report.md

 ### Steps to reproduce bug

 Can you pinpoint when/why this bug happens?
+Please provide steps on how to reproduce this bug.
+A video recording is ideal.
+If you have some technical knowledge, please go into the Obsidian List Modified settings and turn on verbose mode.
+Keep the console open (ctrl/cmd + shift + i) while reproducing the bug.
+The messages output to console will help with debugging.
+Please attach these messages as a screenshot.

 1.